DenisSabo/RaphisSanctum/Assignment03/README.md

     - **DataWarehouse** -> does not store the messages, but instead stores the distance travelled by each unit at each hour at each date
     - As the logbook, it prints the collected information in regular intervals

-4. Some information to how the message is handled here
+4. Some information about message-serialization
     - The class TelematicsMessage contains all data needed for the other classes, which consume this messages
+        - Telematics ID which created this message, location, driven distance since last message and timestamp of time when message was created
     - An instance of this message is created and filled properly by the telematics units
     - Then it will be converted to JSON and send as text message to Queues/Topic ...